AVCon: New era (2024–present)

 In 2024, Team AVCon Inc. relocated the event to the Adelaide Showground, with a renewed focus on creative and community-oriented aspects.
 These included fun themes, commissioned artwork, mini-events, community outreach, a maid cafe, panels, art classes, arcades, and special guests.
 The event reached capacity on Saturday, marking the first time Team AVCon Inc. had to publicly announce that tickets for Saturday had sold out.

 Additionally, 2024 saw the debut of AVCon's new After Dark format, which featured R18+ art and games, drawing workshops, alcohol service, and a burlesque show.

 For the 2025 event, AVCon ran at the Adelaide Showground with expanded space utilising both the Wayville and Jubilee Pavilions.
-It also included a new kids area and a Magic the Gathering Commander Festival event know as 'Elder Dragon Summit.'
+It also included a new kids area and a Magic the Gathering Commander Festival event known as 'Elder Dragon Summit.'

+The 2026 event was hosted across the Jubilee Pavilion, Duncan Gallery, and Goyder Pavilions, the largest single indoor event space in all of South Australia, making it the biggest AVCon that had ever run.
+To match tickets for the Weekend, Saturday, Sunday, and After Dark sold out beforehand and the venue reached capacity.
+This made AVCon 2026 the first time attendees were turned away from all parts of the event unless they had pre bought a ticket.